ruhugu/convpnUGR/README.md

 # convpnUGR
 Bash script to connect to the University of Granada (UGR) VPN server.
-It retrieves the temporary VPN password automatically, making the connection process quicker and easier.
+It retrieves the temporary VPN password automatically, making the connection process quicker and easier and avoiding the need for third party programs.

 ## Configuration
 Before using the script the VPN connection must be set up.
 Instructions can be found at the [CSIRC webpage](https://csirc.ugr.es/informatica/RedUGR/VPN/ConfVPN/VPN-Linux.html).